dzikoysk/reposilite/reposilite-site/data/guides/migration/artifactory.md

 Reposilite works slightly different than Artifactory or Nexus, so make sure you've properly configured your instance and environment.
 Guides you may find especially useful during migration:

-* [Reposilite / Guide - Setup](/guide/setup) - How you can configure Reposilite instance
+* [Reposilite / Guide - Settings](/guide/settings) - How you can configure Reposilite instance
 * [Reposilite / Guide - Tokens](/guide/tokens) - How to generate access to your instance
-* [Reposilite / Guide - Deployment](/guide/deployment) - Deploy your first artifact to the Reposilite

 ### Export repository from Artifactory
 Be sure to check the `.m2 compatible export` box to get an export that Reposilite can use.
 Also, we recommend excluding artifactory build metadata if your version of Artifactory has this feature.